ropensci/roweb3/content/blog/2023-09-05-how-to-translate-a-hugo-blog-post-with-babeldown/index.md

 ## 2 repositorio repository
 ```

-You can record this in a glossary in your DeepL account
+You can record these preferred translations in a glossary in your DeepL account

 ```r
 deepl_upsert_glossary(